robinhermit/LIS3DH-on-Bela/README.md

 ## Instructions:
-Drag all these files in a fresh Bela project. render.cpp prints out accelerometers reading in the Bela console.
+Drag all these files in a fresh Bela project.
+Run the project: render.cpp prints out accelerometers reading in the Bela console.
 ## NOTE:
 You need to have flashed Bela with the better-i2c-rebased-2022 image: https://github.com/robinhermit/Bela/tree/better-i2c-rebased-2022